-4.2 Design and function
+4.2 Design and function of the water sampling station

-The water sampling station can continuously measure the level of disinfection (effective chlorine content), the pH value, the Redox value, the total chlorine content, conductivity and the sample water temperature.
-This water sampling station can therefore be used in the water treatment of public swimming pools, brine baths, hot-water installations and industrial water treatment to control connected systems and control points.
+The Water sampling station can continuously measure the level of disinfection (effective chlorine content), the pH value, the Redox value and the sample water temperature.
+This water sampling station can therefore be used in the water treatment of public swimming pools, brine baths and industrial water treatment to control connected systems and control points.